abcxyz/abc/t/react_template/README.md

     ```

 ## Available Scripts
-prerequests: `node.js` and `npm`.
+prerequisites: `node.js` and `npm`.
 If not, follow the download steps [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run lint`